leptos-rs/leptos/docs/book/src/server/25_server_functions.md

 ## Server Functions Endpoint Paths

+By default, a unique path will be generated.
 You can optionally define a specific endpoint path to be used in the URL.
-By default, a unique path will be generated.
 This is done by providing an optional 4th argument to the `#[server]` macro.
-Leptos will generate the function endpoint path by concatenating the URL prefix (2nd argument) and the endpoint path (4th argument).
+Leptos will generate the complete path by concatenating the URL prefix (2nd argument) and the endpoint path (4th argument).
 For example,

 ```rust
 #[server(MyServerFnType, "/api", "Url", "hello")]
 ```
 will generate a server function endpoint at `/api/hello` that accepts a POST request.

-> ** Can I use the same server function endpoint path with multiple encodings?**
+> **Can I use the same server function endpoint path with multiple encodings?**
 >
-> Yes, but server functions must have unique paths.
-> If you want to use the same function with different encodings, you’ll need to define it multiple times with different paths.
-> For example, if you define a POST method on the path `/api/hello` with the  and a GET method on the same `/api/hello` path.
-> The server function handler (Actix or Axum) will override one of them depending on the order of the definitions.
+> No. Different server functions must have unique paths.
+The `#[server]` macro automatically generates unique paths, but you need to be careful if you choose to specify the complete path manually, as the server looks up server functions by their path.

 ## An Important Note on Security